The Nature of Civilization Table of Contents The Nature of Civilization Paul Rosenfels

 A well established inner identity is the key to psychological truth seeking.
 The individual must find innersecurity and peace of mind in living the life of a truth seeker in human affairs.
 He cannot guarantee himself thathe will find truth in any given situation simply because he has endured stress in the effort to find it.
 If hisfrustrations are not to mount in an exhausting fashion, the process itself must be rewarding.
 If he can see truth as avaluable commodity which enlarges his ability to give to other people, then the truth he has already stored in hispersonal reservoir is in no way lost because a new effort to expand understanding has gone astray.
 A truth seekerin the human arena comprehends the immensity of the task, and this is where his realization that he lives in anignorant and immoral world comes significantly to his aid.
 If he can see himself as a pioneer in a vague anddarkened land he will not turn his failures against himself.
 Success comes to him only when it does, and not asmeans of maintaining his mental health.
 The key to maintaining his inner identity is continuity in thetruth−seeking process.
 This continuity enables him to remain flexible in locating himself in the human scene sothat his human experiments can teach him what he wants to know.
 Continuity is contained within the capacity forthe kind of love which seeks to improve the lives of other people.

 Love can work in a number of ways, but there are two aspects of love which are the most significant.
 The wordlove is used to describe feelings of warmth, tenderness, and fondness.
 Such love tranquilizes the self because ofits all−or−nothing non−judgmental quality.
 It is a direct avenue to a sense of cohesion with the world around theself.
 It takes the surface of events and experiences it at face value.
 It is an emotion accessible to all, bringingcontentment in its wake.
 It rejects problems and reduces hatred to a minimum.
-It is the kind of love cultivated by religion and has a great potential for resting the personality from stress.
+It is the kind of love cultivated by

+religion and has a great potential for resting the personality from stress.
 People use the emotion in a wide varietyof situations.
 A person may say he loves olives, baby ducks, beautiful scenery, the human race, or particularpeople.
 The other kind of love is the kind that bears stress and goes to work in the human scene.
 It is a psychologicalstate which stores resources in the form of insights within the self for the sake of improving the lot of otherpeople.
 In this area, the more one has to give, the more one is able to love.
 The single most valuable human assetis the ability to attain adult psychological growth, and the accumulation of human knowledge and skill puts theindividual in a position to help other people live better lives.
 Building this accumulation can be called theworkmanship of love.
 It emerges from a background of tenderness and warmth but it is far more complex andfar−reaching than mere affection.
 It is hospitable to problems and it is at home with hate, because it is impossibleto see another person as a whole without hating those elements in him which obstruct his further development.
+The ability to accept stress in this way has a tough quality, and this includes the willingness to raise the stresslevels of others.

+The kind of love that feeds on truth must be highly selective in nature in a way that simple friendliness andwarmth never are.
+The build−up of insight into human nature can only be offered to people who want it, that is tosay, people who are open to the growth process.
+Truth has a chilling effect on people whose inner identity isattached to dogmatic error, and the repeated offering of truth to others in situations where truth is neither neededor wanted quickly brings exhausting strain to the personality.
+An exhausted individual cannot take part in the truthseeking process.
 There is an impelling attraction to being the vehicle of truth and right in human affairs.
 It confers of theindividual a sense of personal importance which goes beyond any other aspect of psychological experience.
 Thereare influences at work in the civilized world which create ambition within the personality to be someone specialand unique in a valuable way to others, and this phenomenon lies at the heart of inner identity.
 This is a uniquelyhuman and civilized state of mind.
 Children are reared to believe in an important personal destiny for themselves,and when the demands of adult social adjustment blunt these aspirations, a life style depression settles down onthe personality which no amount of accomplishments in other ways can assuage.

+The sense of personal importance has to do with the aspiration to contribute to the general welfare of mankind.
 This means nothing less than to leave the world better off than it was before the individual lived.
 This is as closeas the individual can come to overcoming the finality of death, knowing that something of himself will live onafter him.
 In thus expanding man's storehouse of truth and right, he is employing psychological mechanismswhich parallel in significance ways the reproductive drives of the lower animals.
+When lower animals come to biological maturity and mate, they pass into psychological territory which goesbeyond individual survival patterns on the one hand, and the pursuit of simple pleasures and enjoyments on theother.
+When reproduction takes over, the mated pair have undertaken to insure the survival of the species itself.
+When species survival becomes more important than the fate of the individual, the evolutionary efficiency of thespecies is guaranteed.
+The whole process of courtship and mating is directed toward building up psychologicalsurpluses in each partner which will contribute to the nurture and protection of the young, and these forces arepowerfully motivated on an instinctual basis.

 Nature lets nothing stand in the way of the inborn drive to species survival.
-There is an apparent paradox for civilized human beings, because as the individual organism goes down a path that looks like self−effacement,there is a mobilization of life energies which confers inner identity and an increased sense of personal importance.
+There is an apparent paradox for

+civilized human beings, because as the individual organism goes down a path that looks like self−effacement,there is a mobilization of life energies which confers inner identity and an increased sense of personal importance.
+The higher the level of efficiency in this mobilization, the greater is its impact on species survival.
+Nature cannotafford to place a full measure of importance on the life of the individual because more impelling levels offunctioning are at stake, but this mechanism changes in the case of the individual human being who becomes thecarrier of social progress.
 Human beings have the same instinctual equipment as other animals, and if they attempt to ignore this fact inthe process of civilizing themselves, they pay a heavy tax in the compromise of their mental health.
 This is not asimple problem, because there are aspects of nature's reproductive package which can become a serious threat toman's need to build a harmonious and efficient social structure.
 Distortions in interpersonal relationships,stemming from primitive domain formation and the corruption and violence that go with it, become a new kind ofthreat to species survival.

 When animals court and mate, the family unit becomes the center of their world.
 Parental capacity comessharply into focus and is held as a psychological reserve ready to be expended in the care of the young.
 Warmthand cohesion with other members of the species is only allowed of it does not interfere with the primacy of thenurture of the offspring.
 Cooperative pride which previously allowed individuals to live in harmony with theirfellow species members takes a back seat to the primacy of domain formation in which the male establishes hispossession of the female and the territory he deems defensible for the welfare of the family group.
 Thismechanism is subject of course to many variations, but the main outlines are clear.
 The male has become acompetitive animal who will fight to the death if necessary to maintain his dominance, and the female surrendersher right to freedom of mobility in favor of a marked intensification of warmth and security.
 When such patternsare transferred literally into the civilized human scene they are not harmonious with a stable social environment.
+In the lower animals, the mated female knows only one truth, that she finds her whole being in her attachment tothe domain, and the mated male knows only one form of right, strength, and integrity, that he defend his domainagainst all threats.
+If he does have to submit to superior physical force, his spirit is broken.

 A major area of conflict within the personalities of civilized human beings is to be found in the disharmonywhich develops between their biological heritage and their social needs.
 Their reproductive psychologicalmechanisms push them toward domain formation in which the mated unit takes precedence over everything else,while at the same time their desire to find personal importance through the pursuit of human truth and socialmorality draws them into an entirely different world.
 This struggle creates free−floating stresses which underminemental health.
 Civilized mankind is really not at home with being civilized.
 There is no doubt that men wish tobuild a society guided by love and social responsibility.
 At the same time it is very clear that too often they cannotfind full acceptance of their own natures, feeling that their real selves are at war with their ideals.
 Man is stillsearching for the psychological tools to harmonize his nature with his noble social purposes, and thus make hisworld a worthy place for men to live in, consistent with the mental health of all.

 The heart of the biologically dictated mated relationship lies in the union that is formed between submissionand dominance.
 Each individual organism finds a way to expand itself beyond the limits of its previously knownidentity, which formerly rested merely on the survival of the individual and on the simple pleasures andenjoyments of the life process.
-Each of the partners expands in such a way as to accept incompleteness, and then banishes the incompleteness through union with each other.
+Each of the partners expands in such a way as to accept incompleteness, and then

+banishes the incompleteness through union with each other.
 Obviously then the incompleteness must be differentin each and polar in nature.
 Dominance and submission are mixed in any organism.
 For submission to become thesource of inner identity in one partner, dominance must be given second place in that individual, and vice versa.
 These pure psychological states are used for mating and maintaining the surpluses in warmth and pride which arechanneled into the rearing of the young.
 The mixing of submissive and dominant capacities remains accessible toeach individual for survival needs and for other purposes which lie outside the mated drive.
 Nature is not casualconcerning the survival of the species.
 The drives involved are extremely strong, and unlike strong drivesassociated with individual survival, like fear and rage, they are endowed with harmonious stress bearingcapacities and, at times, intense pleasure and vigorous enjoyment.

+The transition from individual to species survival brings any organism into a higher level of functioning.
+Theaspirations of civilized human beings toward truth and morality are functions of this higher level.
+The thing thathas made the development of scientific thinking possible is the devotion to truth for its own sake.
+This capacityrests on the surrender of willfulness in thinking.
+It is not the mental agility of the thinker and the attractiveness ofhis rhetorical flow which matters, but rather a genuine submission to the data of the reality of his subject matter.
 He loves his subject matter and accepts dictation from it without loss of self−esteem.
 There is a similarpsychological situation in the pursuit of integrity and morality.
 These virtues come into being when individualsare able to surrender access to easy contentment with its automatic acceptance of benevolent feelings, and setforth to develop new modalities of mastery.
 When a man is committed to morality, he does not ask who is right,but what is right.
 Only in this context can personal vanity be banished.
 This process brings constructive power tothe individual, cleansed of posturing and violence.
 He allows the real nature of the thing manipulated to speak tohim.
 He develops skills and methods which are experimental and inventive, taking their form from the nature ofthe thing being manipulated.

+Man with his higher cortical capacities has brought something new into existence in the evolutionary process.
+He is something more than a superior version of his ape−like ancestors.
+Civilized man has learned to specializehis personality and through this process has developed inner identity and personal life style.
+This specializationarises from family influences and is not dictated by the biological division between male and female but does takeadvantage of man's biological capacity to utilize the mated mechanism.
+The instinctive capacity for submissionand dominance remain, but they become channeled by the influences at work in the rearing process so thatsubmission is no longer bound to biological femininity, nor is dominance inevitable to biological masculinity.
 This process of character specialization has made it possible for men to devote their lives on a priority basis tothe higher psychological functions of promoting the progress of mankind through the development of human truthand right.
 These entities are pursued for their own sake, being recognized as assets to be stored as preciouspossessions, potentially available to all, ready to be used when their meaning and value become apparent inovercoming human difficulties.
 When a man accepts submission to the truth seeking process, or the kind of moraldominance which builds modalities of mastery, he is employing mated mechanisms toward the human sceneitself.

 The search for truth and right are the highest psychological functions of man's civilized personality.
 When heis able to accept the importance of these undertakings on a priority basis, his own sense of personal importanceenters that expanded area which runs parallel to the drive toward species survival in the lower animals.
+Once men

-Once men have experienced this kind of personal importance, it becomes a force they will protect and defend at all costs.
+have experienced this kind of personal importance, it becomes a force they will protect and defend at all costs.
 Ifthey have once known such aspirations but then abandoned them in deference to the monolithic influences ofsociety, men are condemned to adjusting to a life style depression.
 Much of the troubles of civilization come fromthe pressured attempts of individuals to coverup and deny the existence of this depression.
 Submission and dominance, when they are voluntarily chosen by individuals because they are the tools of ahigher order of self−importance, become a lifetime commitment.
 There is no way to search for truth and rightwithout being at home in the process.
 It is the character of the individual which sets him on the path which makestruth his master, or the right his garden of opportunity.
 Without character specialization there is no way to enterthis land of higher psychological function.

 What character specialization does is provide an open ended search for self−development which has thepotential for lasting an entire lifetime.
 As the individual accumulates more insights into the human scene, andmore skills in controlling human interactions, the nature and direction of his personal attachments changes.
 Manis the only animal whose growth continues beyond biological maturity on a major scale.
 The primary source ofhuman truth lies in self−knowledge, and of human morality in self−control.
 Knowing and handling oneselfbecomes the essential tool in studying and experimenting in the human scene.
 This process requires great innerindependence in which the individual is guided by his personal responsibility for his own mental health.
 When anindividual has set his feet firmly on a path of continuing psychological growth, he does not assume thatmonolithic social forces will guarantee him a good life.
 He accepts the necessity of adjusting to the society inwhich he finds himself, but the search for contentment, happiness, and the fulfillment of his great need to leavehis mark upon the world are his own undertakings.

+The tenacity and drive behind nature's domain formation owes its impelling quality to its instinctive roots.
 Natural selection has protected and developed these instincts because of their effect on species survival.
 In thecase of civilized man, however, successful interpersonal relationships and stable social organization take over thepromotion of species survival, and these processes have no such elemental instinctual origins.
 If the personaldomain were to function in the human scene according to the basic biological model, the primary quality of theindividual's relationship to mankind as a whole would be destroyed.
 Once the domain mechanism has come intooperation, any living thing which lies outside that psychologically defined area loses any claim to empathy orcooperation.
 The price of warmth and pride reactions within the domain is the absolute exclusion of thosereactions toward anything which lies outside it.
 The power responses to the outsider are not the kind ofconstructive ones which build skills in controlling an expanding world, but rather are menacing, threatening,angry, and violent ones.
 The empathetic or love responses are not guided by the kind of understanding andsensitivity which increases knowledge of a bigger world, but turn readily into aversion, disgust, hatred, andavoidance.

-It would be easy to assume, as many have, that man's instinctive capacity for primitive domain formationcreates an inevitable war with his higher social nature.
-This erroneous assumption underlies Freud's conception ofa primitive Id being held in check through repression by a prohibitionistic superego.
-Such simplistic assumptionsignore the fact that instinctive drives, no matter how powerful they may be, can be altered in the direction inwhich they are expressed.
-If man's instinctual resources are blunted by prohibition, the personality loses fullaccess to the zest of living.
-When the process of civilization provides men with the opportunity to find new pathways of expression of their animal natures, a constructive fusion between apparently conflictful elementsbecomes possible.
+pathways of expression of their animal natures, a constructive fusion between apparently conflictful elementsbecomes possible.
 The most important alteration in the direction of instinctual drives is to be found in the patternsof submission and dominance, which are no longer tied to gender.
 In the civilized world, under the influence ofpatterns of rearing, some males have submissive characters, some dominant, and the same is true of females.
 Thedirection of the instinct changes, but the importance of the instinct itself, which has the content of reaching ahigher level of functioning through either submission or dominance, does not.
 As the psychological forcesestablishing and maintaining the family move out of the architecture of the primitive domain, the need to find anoutlet for the same instinctual capacities remains, guided by man's search for personal importance.

 The surpluses in warmth and pride which are generated by the domain mechanism are directed by civilizedman toward the life process itself.
 As men accumulate more human truth they are better able to love others,because truth is a tool which enables the individual to go beyond simple warmth into the workmanship of love, inwhich he is able to contribute to the mental health of others.
 There is no gift which love has to give which cancompare in impact and importance to the guiding of others to a psychological place where their inner potentialscan be better realized.
 The same is true of constructive power which goes beyond simple pride to make thosehigher commitments to the welfare of others that only human skill can make real.
 Growth in the adult stage is thedirect expression of the love of others in this higher sense, or in the case of power, the acceptance of the humanscene as an opportunity to develop mastery.
 When a man's identity is anchored in the growth process, tomorrowalways promises something more than yesterday, and it can be truly said that the individual is living in anexpanding world.
 Such a world has qualities of freshness and aliveness, and is the only guarantee of eternal youth.